-During the remainder of 2006, provided additional financing is obtained, we expect to spend approximately \$450,000 to maintain normal research and development operations and approximately \$500,000 to perform additional studies on MU 1140TM.
+During the remainder of 2007, provided additional financing is obtained, we expect to spend approximately \$1,400,000 to maintain normal research and development operations, approximately \$150,000 to perform additional studies on Probiora3TM and MU 1140TM and approximately \$500,000 to continue our Phase I SMaRT Replacement Therapy clinical trial.

 On May 23, 2005, we entered into a stock purchase agreement with Fusion Capital Fund II, LLC ("Fusion Capital").
 Pursuant to the terms of the stock purchase agreement, Fusion Capital has agreed to purchase from us up to \$9,000,000 of our common stock over a 30 month period commencing from the date of the stock purchase agreement.
-Pursuant to the terms of a registration rights agreement, dated May 23, 2005, we filed a registration statement with the Securities and Exchange Commission covering shares which may be purchased by Fusion Capital under the stock purchase agreement and we agreed to file any required post-effective amendments to maintain the effectiveness of such registration statement.
+Pursuant to the terms of a registration rights agreement, dated May 23, 2005, we filed a registration statement with the Securities and Exchange Commission covering shares which may be purchased by Fusion Capital under the stock purchase agreement and we agreed to file any required post-effective amendment to maintain the effectiveness of such registration statement.
+We currently need to file a post-effective amendment to the registration statement we previously filed covering the shares Fusion Capital may acquire from us.
+Until such time as the post-effective amendment to the registration statement has been filed and is declared effective, Fusion Capital is not obligated to purchase shares from us and while they have give us oral assurances that they will not terminate the stock purchase agreement, they may do so at any time.

 On each trading day during the term of the stock purchase agreement and in which the registration statement and any required amendments thereto is effective, we have the right to sell to Fusion Capital \$15,000 of our common stock at a price based upon the market price of the common stock on the date of each sale without any fixed discount to the market price.
 At our option, Fusion Capital can be required to purchase fewer or greater amounts of common stock each month.
 We have the right to control the timing and the number of shares sold to Fusion Capital.
-Fusion Capital does not have the right or the obligation to purchase any shares of our common stock on any trading days that the market price of our common stock is less than \$0.75.
-Our common stock price has traded below \$0.75 for a significant amount of time since we entered into the stock purchase agreement with Fusion Capital which precludes the availability of funding from Fusion Capital under our agreement with them.
+Fusion Capital does not have the right or obligation to purchase any shares of our common stock on any trading days that the market price of our common stock is less than \$0.75.
 The purchase price for the common stock to be sold to Fusion Capital pursuant to the stock purchase agreement with Fusion Capital will fluctuate based on the price of our common stock.
-We are required to maintain an effective registration statement for the resale of the shares acquired by Fusion Capital.
-On July 6, 2006, we issued an aggregate 68,265 shares to Fusion Capital in connection with our stock purchase agreement with Fusion Capital and received aggregate proceeds of \$60,000.

-We currently need to file a post-effective amendment to the registration statement we previously filed covering the shares Fusion Capital may acquire from us.
-Until such time as the post-effective amendment to the registration statement has been filed and is declared effective, Fusion Capital is not obligated to purchase shares from us and while they have given us oral assurances that they will not terminate the stock purchase agreement they may do so at any time.
-Given the requirements to file a post-effective amendment and the fluctuation in our stock price, there can be no assurance that we will be able to sell any shares of our common stock to Fusion Capital pursuant to the stock purchase agreement.
+Since the inception of the stock purchase agreement and pursuant thereto, we have issued an aggregate 205,732 shares to Fusion Capital and received aggregate proceeds of approximately \$200,000.
+Given the requirements to file a post-effective amendment and the fluctuation in our stock price, there can be no assurance that we will be able to sell any shares of our common stock to Fusion Capital pursuant to the stock purchase that we will be able to sell any shares of our common stock to Fusion Capital pursuant to the stock purchase that we will be able to sell any shares of our common stock to Fusion Capital pursuant to the stock purchase that we will be able to sell any shares of our common stock to Fusion Capital pursuant to the stock purchase that we will be able to sell any shares of our common stock to Fusion Capital pursuant to the stock purchase agreement.